MarvinLer/pypownet/README.md

 ## Without using Docker
 Experiments can be conducted using the CLI.
-### Simple usage
+### Simple usage for launching experiments
+You can use the command line to make an agent play a game.
+The simplest usage will launch the agent within the __Agent__ class of the file pypownet/agent.py on 100 timesteps for the grid with 118 substations, and with only one simultaneous game:
 ```
 python -m pypownet.main
 ```
-### Using CLI experiments arguments
+### Using CLI arguments
-Some experiements parameters are available via the CLI; please use `python -m pypownet.main --help` for further information on these arguments.
+Some experiements parameters are available via the CLI; you can use `python -m pypownet.main --help` for further information about these runners arguments.
 Example running 4 simultaneous experiments for 100 iterations each with verbose:
 ```
 python -m pypownet.main --batch 4 --niter 100 --verbose
 ```